webmarketingroi/html-coding-standards/README.md

 ### Document encoding

 Make sure your editor uses UTF-8 as character encoding, without a byte order mark.
 Specify the encoding in HTML templates and documents via `<meta charset="utf-8">`.
 Do not specify the encoding of style sheets as these assume UTF-8.
 [More can be read about this here](https://www.w3.org/International/tutorials/tutorial-char-enc/).
+Avoid using `<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">` which still technically works but is somewhat obsolete in HTML5.

 ### DOCTYPE